 Kansas City's Holiday Light Displays

-Just like its iconic jazz and mouthwatering barbecue, Kansas City has earned a bold reputation for its impressive holiday light displays.
+Just like its iconic jazz and mouthwatering barbecue, Kansas City has earned a reputation for its impressive holiday light displays.
 Before you go, take note of these luminous KC traditions that are sure to brighten your holiday.

 Here’s how to usher in the season with these breathtaking displays: